Political storms threaten Europe's offshore wind goals

 But funding is still uncertain.
 Part of the problem is the collapse of the EU's Emissions Trading Scheme (ETS), which was set up to charge emitters of carbon and thus discourage investment in polluting energy sources.

-A carbon allowance is trading at around 8 euros per tonne of carbon, a negligible cost for plant developers that does not incentivise a shift from carbon-intensive plants to green power.
+A carbon allowance is trading at around 8 euros per metric tons (1.1023 tons) of carbon, a negligible cost for plant developers that does not incentivize a shift from carbon-intensive plants to green power.

 Germany should, therefore, be among the first to support European Commission plans to prop up the carbon market, analysts say.
 In practice, divisions between the economy and environment ministries are expected to hold it back from taking a stance.

-In France, which is just embarking on its first offshore wind projects, the election of President Francois Hollande earlier this year is regarded by many as favourable for offshore wind developments.
+In France, which is just embarking on its first offshore wind projects, the election of President Francois Hollande earlier this year is regarded by many as favorable for offshore wind developments.

 Hollande has promised to boost the share of renewables in the French energy mix, overwhelmingly dominated by nuclear, and has vowed to continue with offshore tenders.